HomeSite Map

 Songwriting History

 The Donays were originally a five piece singing group who were school friends.
 Its members were Janice Guinn, her sister Armie Guinn, Yvonne Symington, Michelle Ray and Mary (last name unknown).
-“We were discovered at a high school talent show, Hamtramck High,” relates Janice Guinn.
+“We were discovered at a high school talent show, Hamtramck High,” remembers Janice Guinn.
 “The song was ‘Please Mister Postman,’” she relates about their talent show offering.
-Having acquired managers, they were booked as local performers, one notable show being at the “Twenty Grand” club in Detroit.
+After they acquired a manager, they were then booked as local performers, one notable show being at the “Twenty Grand” club in Detroit, Michigan.
 “According to our managers, after this performance, Berry Gordy was interested in signing us up with Motown.
 However, they decided to go with Correc-tone Studios’”

-Richard Drapkin, the writer of "Devil In His Heart," was a songwriter and recording artist that originated in the Detroit area.
-He worked in conjunction with one of various up-and-coming record labels coming out of that area, “Correc-tone Records.”
-His professional songwriting career spans from the time of “Devil In His Heart” (1962) through till the mid ‘70s.
+Richard Drapkin, the composer of "Devil In His Heart," was a songwriter and recording artist hailing from the Detroit area.
+He worked with one of various up-and-coming labels from that locality, "Correc-tone."
+Richard Drapkin's professional songwriting career spans from the time of “Devil In His Heart” (1962) through till the mid ‘70s.
 His songs were covered by R&B/Soul artists such as Eddie Kendricks (“That’s All Behind You”), The Spinners (“Together We Can Make Such Sweet Music”), Larry Santos (“Now That I Have Found You”), Spanky Wilson (“I Think I’m Gonna Cry”) and Barbara Lewis (“That’s The Way I Like It”).

-Richard Drapkin’s recording career has been under the alias Ricky Dee, recording “If That’s What Makes Her Glad” on Big Sound Records in 1965, among others.
+Richard Drapkin’s recording career has been under the alias Ricky Dee, such as his single “If That’s What Makes Her Glad” on Big Sound Records in 1965, among others.

-The “Correc-tone Records” label was launched in March 1962 with a single entitled “Let Me Be Your Boy” by an up-and-coming 21 year old R&B singer named Wilson Pickett.
-Shortly thereafter, The Donays were added to the roster.
+The “Correc-tone” record label was launched in March 1962 with a single entitled “Let Me Be Your Boy” by an up-and-coming 21 year old vocalist named Wilson Pickett.
+Shortly thereafter, The Donays being additions to the label's roster.
 With the departure of Mary (last name unknown) from The Donays, the group was now a quartet, but there was one more change to be made.
 “My sister Armie Guinn was the lead singer in the group when we were discovered,” continues Janice Guinn, “however Yvonne (Symington) was the lead singer on our record.”
 With this personnel change decided, they were ushered into the recording studio to record two songs that Richard Drapkin wrote specifically for them: “Bad Boy” and “Devil In His Heart.”
 “We recorded another song called “You Always Talk About Tomorrow,” Janice Guinn recalls, “however it was never released because the group broke up."

 While “Devil In His Heart” by The Donays may never have been a hit anywhere, it has been a sought after record for decades because of The Beatles' version.
 It began to pop up in reissues in the '80s and can now be found on compilation discs, such as the 2000 ACE Records release “Rockin’ On Broadway: The Time, Brent, Shad Story.”